Azure/device-simulation-dotnet/DEVELOPMENT.md

 * `run`: run the Docker container from the image stored in the local registry
 * `content`: a folder with files copied into the image, including the entry point script

-You can also start Device Simulation and its dependency IoT Hub Manager in one simple step, using Docker Compose with the [docker-compose.yml](scripts/docker/docker-compose.yml) file in the project:
+You can also start Device Simulation and its dependencies in one simple step, using Docker Compose with the [docker-compose.yml](scripts/docker/docker-compose.yml) file in the project:

 ```